rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 $ pps-client -v
 ```
-That runs a secondary copy of pps-client that just displays a status printout that the pps-client daemon continuously generates.
+That runs a secondary copy of pps-client that just displays a status printout that the pps-client daemon continuously generates and saves to a memory file.
 When pps-client starts up you can expect to see something like the following in the status printout:

 <center><img src="/images/StatusPrintoutOnStart.png" alt="Status Printout on Startup" style="width: 634px;"/></center>